What should I do if my visa is expiring soon?

 You've had a change in circumstances that means your current visa category no longer suits you

-If you don't take action before your visa expires, the consequences can be significant.
-Remaining in Australia without a valid visa may result in visa cancellation by the Department, which can affect future visa applications.
+Where action is not taken before a visa expires, there may be a range of consequences.
+Remaining in Australia without a valid visa may result in visa cancellation by the department, which can affect future visa applications.
 It may also create difficulties in employment, accessing services, or arranging travel.
 Additionally, a history of visa overstay consequences can impact your eligibility for future visas and may result in deportation proceedings.

 What to consider